drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 > Measuring software productivity by lines of code is like measuring progress on an airplane by how much it weighs. -- Bill Gates

-Instead of focusing on the speed of writing, we should instead be focusing on the speed of reading, as reading existing code is what we typically spend most of our time on.
+Instead of focusing on the speed of writing, we should be focusing on the speed of reading, as reading existing code is what we typically spend most of our time on.

 ### 2. Being in the Zone